adastradev/data-ingestion-agent/README.md

 ```

 ### Container Health Monitoring
-The DIA periodically informs docker of its current health.
+The DIA periodically informs Docker of its current health.
 Using `docker inspect` you can get a general idea of the applications state.

 ```sh
 docker inspect --format='{{json .State.Health.Status}}' <container_name_or_id>